oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md

 ## **Running the Automation Toolkit**

-Once the previous script createTenancyConfig.py has been run successfully, next step is to choose the appropriate CD3 Excel Sheet and update the setUpOCI.properties file at /cd3user/tenancies/<customer\_name>/<customer\_name>\_setUpOCI.properties.
-Finally, run the commands displayed in the console output.
+Once the previous script 'createTenancyConfig.py' has been run successfully, next step is to choose the appropriate CD3 Excel Sheet and update the setUpOCI.properties file at /cd3user/tenancies/<customer\_name>/<customer\_name>\_setUpOCI.properties.
+Finally, run the commands displayed in the console output of the previous script.
 These commands are also made available in the cmds.log file of the output directory for future reference.

 ### **Excel Sheet Templates**